-Orders were issued for recruitment of troops for which there was no reservoir of unemployed males.
+Orders were issued for recruitment of troops in Virginia and Maryland for which there was an inadequate reservoir of unemployed males.

 Above all, Albemarle and Cumberland failed to take account of the general lack of resources in Virginia to support a substantial concentration of troops.